hookdeck/xata-per-user-db/tutorial/README.md

 Next, retrieve the `HOOKDECK_WEBHOOK_SECRET` from your environment variables.
 This secret is used to verify the webhook came from Hookdeck.
 If the secret is not set, log an error message and exit the process to prevent the server from running without the necessary configuration.

-Now, define an asynchronous function named `POST` to handle incoming `POST` requests.
+Now, define an asynchronous function named `POST` to handle incoming **POST** requests.
 Inside this function, populate the `headers` variable with key-value pairs of request headers.

 Read the raw body of the request using await `request.text()`.

 Use the `verifyWebhookSignature` function to verify the webhook signature.
 Pass the `headers`, `rawBody`, and the `HOOKDECK_WEBHOOK_SECRET` to this function.
 If the signature is invalid, log an error message and return a `401` response with an error message indicating an invalid signature.

-If the signature is valid, parse the raw body to extract the event data (you need to do this rather than use `request.json()` as the request stream may have closed).
+If the signature is valid, parse the raw body to extract the event data (you need to do this rather than use `request.json()` as the request stream may have closed when calling `request.text()`).
 Log the received event for debugging purposes.

 Finally, return the event data as a JSON response.
 If any errors occur during the process, catch them, log the error, and return a `500` response with the error message.

-Not that all responses go back to Hookdeck and not to Clerk.
+Note: All responses from your Next.js application go back to Hookdeck and not to Clerk.

 #### Create a localtunnel with the Hookdeck CLI

-Set up a localtunnel and Hookdeck connection to the webhook route:
+Set up a localtunnel and Hookdeck connection to the webhook route to receive webhooks events on in your local development environment:

 ```sh
 hookdeck listen 3000 clerk --path /webhooks/clerk
 ```

+Note: If you already have a Hookdeck account, use `hookdeck project use` to select the Hookdeck project you are using for this app.

 Note: A path (`/webhooks/clerk`) can also be defined when creating a localtunnel with the Hookdeck CLI, which is different to the approach taken by other tools such as ngrok.